 Is it true?

 Here’s the thing about Canada: It’s huge.
-As the world’s second-largest country, it spans over 9.9 million square kilometres.
+As the world’s second-largest country, it spans over 9.9 million square kilometers.
 The UK could fit inside this enormous country over 40 times!

 Because it covers such a large area, there are several different climates throughout Canada—some much milder than others.
 Okay, it’s true that in parts of Canada, like Manitoba, Ontario, and Quebec, winter temperatures can commonly plummet below -20°C. Some regions, such as the Yukon Territory, see temperatures that dip lower than -40°C. But—and thank goodness there’s a “but”—other places, such as the southwest part of British Columbia, bring more rain than snow.
 In fact, Vancouver (commonly known as “Raincouver”) enjoys an average winter temperature of 4°C. Canada’s summer highs are actually similar to temperatures in parts of Europe and the US.
 There’s even a desert in Canada: Osoyoos, located in British Columbia, is a semi-arid region with average summer highs of 32°C—temperatures have even reached as high as 42°C!